Paye ta shnek

-Paye ta shnek (« paye ta chatte » in Alsacian argot) was a web site created in 2012 by Anaïs Bourdet that collected accounts of street harassment from women.
+Paye ta shnek (paye ta chatte in Alsacian argot) was a web site created in 2012 by Anaïs Bourdet that collected accounts of street harassment from women.

+Book

 In 2013, the website published a book containing a selection of the testimonies.
 The book was published following a crowd fundraising effort and published by Fayard.

 In June 2019, Bourdet announced that the site would stop being updated.